lmas/thesis/thesis.typ

 The training sequence acts as a warm up for the algorithm, so it does not produce erroneous values that might skew the following scores.
-The MASS v2 function finds the scores by calculating the Euclidean distances between the subsequences, it is shown later in @massv2.
+The MASS v2 function finds the scores by calculating the Euclidean distances between the subsequences, as @massv2 shows in the next section.

 #figure(```go
 func DAMP(t []float64, m int, p int) []float64 {